AUT-Valunex/nano-canvas/README.md

 - [ ] IndexedDB persistence for images and history
 - [ ] Advanced collaboration (presence, shared cursors)

-Have ideas?
-[Open a feature request](.github/ISSUE_TEMPLATE/feature_request.yml) or join the discussion in issues.

 ## 📸 Gallery

 Screenshots coming soon—share yours in future PRs or discussions!